-Years and years of storage based segmentation has shown Apple that $100 increments based on storage capacity is a model the market can and will bear.
-Scratch that — the market will reward with astronomical amounts of money.
-That doesn't make it right or wrong, sane or insane, comforting or maddening.
+Note, this isn't a defense of the 16 GB strategy, it's simply an explanation of it.
+Apple is a business and decades of being in business has shown that $100 increments based on storage capacity is a model the market not only understands but rewards with astronomical amounts of money.
+That doesn't make it right or wrong, comforting or maddening.
 It just makes it what it is.

 And Apple likely won't change it unless and until they can find something better.

 This article was originally published in June of 2014 but has been updated to reflect iPhone 6 and potential iPhone 6s marketing segmentation strategies.